Q: What do I need to be a volunteer?

 Q: How many dogs have you rescued so far?

-A: At this stage (Spring/Summer 2018) we’ve rescued more than 600 dogs and cats.
+A: At this stage (Spring/Summer 2019) we’ve rescued more than 2,000 dogs and cats.
 Oh!
-And a raccoon and a pigeon once as well.
+And a raccoon and a pigeon once as well…and a pig…and a goose, two foxes and some bunnies.

 Q: Is dog meat illegal in China?